brodzik/linux-anti-recon/README.md

 - `make run` - load module
 - dmesg - print kernel log
 - `make clean` - unload module and clean directory

+## Disclaimer
+This is a proof-of-concept, contains hardcoded strings and version identifiers, and may not work on some Linux distributions.